 The shelving unit was going to be bolted to the studs to make it stable.

 Here’s the wall with the studs marked:

-The actual construction of the shelving unit was fairly straight forward.
+The actual construction of the garage shelves was fairly straight forward.
 I just followed the design I created in TinkerCad.

 The whole project was made of 2 x 4 wood that was cut to different lengths.
 Unfortunately, I was so caught up in the construction (it was a pretty fun project to work on), I forgot to take many pictures.